manifold-systems/manifold/manifold-deps-parent/manifold-ext/composition.md

 `this` replacements apply only when a component class is operating as a delegate instance.
 Otherwise, if the component class is used as a non-delegate, `this` references remain as-is.
-More specifically, `this` will be replaced with `$self` where `$self` is a generated final field and will reference the delegating class instance if non-null, otherwise it will reference `this`.
+More specifically, `this` will be replaced with `$self` where `$self` is a generated final field and will reference the delegating class instance it operating in a delegation context, otherwise it will reference `this`.

 The `$self` field will be initialized reflectively.
 While it is preferable to add a hidden parameter to constructors for this, the JVM is not amenable to this behavior; instead it would have to be wrangled in the compiler plugin, which is not